bigfatpanda-training/pandas-practical-python-primer/dragon-scrolls/level-4/exercise-03.md

 ## Exercise 3: Storing & Importing Friendship Information
 [Code Files](../../training/level-4-creating-web-services/bfp-reference/exercise_02)

 No API is really useful without data.
-After all, it is data that we will be retrieving, creating, updating, and deleting via an API.
+After all, it is data that people (and machines) retrieve, create, update, and delete via an API.

 We need a place to keep our data.
 Later on, we'll use a database for this.
-Right now however, we'll just use another module.
+Right now however, we'll just use another module, called `datastore`.

+This will allow us to get going quickly, but also has a downside.
+All updates to our program data will only live in memory.
+Whenever we restart the API, the data will be reset to whatever is defined in the `datastore` module.

-### There Is No Secret Ingredient
+### There Is No Secret Ingredient: A Place for Our Data
 - Create a new module in your `friends_api` package called `datastore.py`.
 - Add the following `dict` object to the file.
 This will be your initial set of friends.
 Congratulations:

     ```python
     friends = [
         {